update

 To avoid accidental deletions, the bot uses a confirmation dialog to prompt the user before proceeding.
 This prompt comes in the form of a **Discord select menu**, offering users the choice to either proceed with destruction or cancel the action.

-@ -657,83 +735,6 @@ The platforms ability to run commands non-interactively via Discord is incred
+@ -657,83 +735,6 @@ The platform’s ability to run commands non-interactively via Discord is incred

 By leveraging Docker, REST logging, and thoughtful command handling, the platform delivers a flexible and secure way for users to run commands, all within a familiar interface like Discord.